tauropena/tauro-newsletter/src/app/blog/posts/standard/highlights.md

 ---
-title: my first blog post
+title: my first post
-excerpt: this is an example blog post
+excerpt: this is an example post
 date: "2023-07-20"
 ---